 5 cloves garlic, finely chopped

 2 fresh bay leaves

-1 litre fresh chicken stock* (make sure stock is gluten-free if required)
+1 litre fresh chicken stock* (check gluten-free if required)

 ¼ cup cream